Dentures & PartialsFrederick, MD

 Benefits of Dentures

-• Restored Function: Dentures help restore your ability to chew and bite properly, allowing you to eat a wide range of foods comfortably.
-They improve your digestion by enabling efficient chewing, which contributes to better overall nutrition and health.
+• Restored Function.
+Dentures help restore your ability to chew and bite properly.
+You will be able to comfortably eat a wide range of foods.
+Efficient chewing will also improve your digestion, which contributes to better overall nutrition and health.

-• Enhanced Aesthetics: Dentures will improve the appearance of your smile.
-They replace missing teeth, hold the natural structure of your face, and provide support to the lips and cheeks.
+• Enhanced Aesthetics.
+Dentures will improve the appearance of your smile.
+They replace missing teeth, hold the natural structure of your face, and provide support to your lips and cheeks.
 This will enhance your facial appearance and restore a natural and more youthful look.

-• Cost-Effective Solution: Dentures are a more affordable tooth replacement option compared to dental implants and bridges.
-They offer a cost-effective solution for restoring a functional and attractive smile.
+• Cost-Effective Solution.
+Dentures are a more affordable tooth replacement option versus dental implants.

-• Flexibility and Adjustability: Dentures are removable, making them easy to clean and maintain them.
-They can be adjusted or relined as needed to ensure a proper fit over time.
-This flexibility allows for potential changes in the mouth, such as gum tissue shrinkage, without requiring extensive dental procedures.
+• Flexibility.
+Dentures are removable, making them easy to clean and maintain.
+Your dentist can also adjust them or reline them to ensure a proper fit over time.
+This flexibility allows for natural changes in your mouth to happen, such as gum tissue loss.

 Full dentures are a great option for patients with full arches of missing or lost teeth.
 Patients who have multiple consecutive missing teeth often benefit more from receiving partial dentures.
-However, full dentures are secured with dental implants for a more stable and permanent end-result.
+Our dentist s can even secure full dentures to your mouth using dental implants!
+This will give you a more stable and permanent end-result.

 Implant Dentures